 Utility billing teams today are being asked to do more with less, which has only heightened the importance of an integrated billing and payment experience.
+An integrated billing and payment experience is when your CIS and billing/payment system work seamlessly together in real time, eliminating bolt-on solutions and manual reconciliation.

 Growing service territories, meeting customer experience expectations, and grid modernization are just a few of the tasks utilities are managing.
 Meanwhile, budgets and headcount are shrinking.